Protected: Care Under Fire for TV Crews, Sep 2025

 Here are takeaways from our training.
 These after action reports are references for the students who took a given course.
 They contain summaries of training conducted, explanations of concepts, feedback on performance, and suggestions for future practice of the skills we worked on.
-With rare exceptions, almost all are password protected.
+Many of the classes we’ve taught are documented elsewhere and in different ways, but when appropriate we post training summaries here for ease of student access.
+With rare exceptions, almost all of these are password protected.

 Students took the didactic portions of this Pediatric First Aid with all-ages CPR and AED course via computer; this post explains what was taught in the classroom and why.